johndexteriv/SQLauction/README.md

 ## Overview

-A Node application which allows users to create and bid on assorted items, tasks, jobs or projects in auction format.
+A Node application which allows users to post and bid on assorted items, tasks, jobs or projects in auction format.

 ## User Story

-- As a user, I want to be able to post and bid on in a simple auction style format.
+- As a user, I want to be able to post and bid on items in a simple auction style format.

 ## Acceptance Criteria

 The user should be able to:

-- Post an item with information stating the items name and start price.
+- Post an item with information stating the items name and starting price.

 - Filter through posted items, select item of choice and place a bid.